 So, because of the “Meltemi” wind often blowing from the North of the island, that may cause a rough see, always check with an app like Windfinder the wind forecast for the day you want to get to Lalaria Beach.

-The best would be checking that and booking the trip one day before, not many days in advance, as forecast may change again.
+The best would be checking weather and wind conditions and booking the trip one day before, not many days in advance, as forecasts may change again.

-If you see that tomorrow wind is quiet, you can book and you probably won’t lose your money (as you need to pay in advance).
+If you see that tomorrow is not windy, you can book and you probably won’t lose your money (as you need to pay in advance).
 Otherwise better wait another day.